facebookresearch/voxpopuli/README.md

 python voxpopuli/segmentation/run_pyannote_sd.py --root $VOX_POPULI_DIR -l $LANGUAGES_LIST --segment-min 30
 ```

 Where $LANGUAGES_LIST is the list of languages you want to deal with.
-For example this command would run the segmentation for french and spanish:
+For example this command will run the segmentation for french and spanish:

 ```
 python voxpopuli/segmentation/run_pyannote_sd.py --root $VOX_POPULI_DIR -l fr es --segment-min 30
 ```

-After running the script go grab a coffee, it will run for some time.
+After launching the script go grab a coffee, it will run for some time.